When is the best time to go to Spain?

 The Canary Islands

-Most of the Balearic Islands, a small Spanish archipelago, enjoy a warm Mediterranean climate with dry, rather mild winters.
-Note that there is much less rainfall in Ibiza, Formentera or the south of the island in Majorca, as in comparison to the rest of this region of Spain.
+Most of the Balearic Islands, a small Spanish archipelago off the east coast, enjoy a warm and dry Mediterranean climate, with rather mild winters.
+Note, however, that there is much less rain in Ibiza, Formentera, and the southern part of Majorca than elsewhere in the archipelago.

 Temperatures and rainfall in Spain

-On these 3 graphs, we present the evolution of temperatures of Spain and month-by-month rainfall for the cities of Madrid, Alicante, Barcelona, Bilbao and Granada, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of Spain and month-by-month rainfall for the cities of Madrid, Majorca, Tenerife, Alicante and Barcelona, as well as the month-by-month sea temperature for coastal cities.

 Peak visitor numbers and tourist seasons in Spain